7 Ways to Fight the Virus under the New Normal

 - Join COVID-19 testing

-Join COVID-19 testing service for designated high-risk groups.
+Join COVID-19 testing service for the public and targeted groups.